wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

    4. Fill "App ID" and "App Secret" from step 3 above.
 3. Authorize Facebook for your Wordpress.
    1. Click "Update Settings".
 Notice new link "Authorize Your FaceBook Account".
    2. Click "Authorize Your FaceBook Account" and follow the Facebook authorization wizard.
-If you get any errors at this step, please make sure that domain for your Wordpress site is entered to your App as "App Domain".
+If you get any errors at this step, please make sure that domain for your Wordpress site is enetred to your App as "App Domain".
 4. Your facebook is ready to use.

 Twitter.